Have you been told you have a cataract? If you are seeking a Tampa Bay area cataract surgeon, trust your eyes to experience.

 Schedule your cataract consulation with Dr. Robert Weinstock below by selecting a time at the location you want to be seen.

-Schedule with Dr. Neel Desai below by choosing the cataract consultation option and then selecting a time at the location you want to be seen.
+Schedule your cataract consulation with Dr. Neel Desai below by selecting a time at the location you want to be seen.

 Since 1974 we have been achieving the best vision results possible for our patients.
 You can count on us to provide excellent care in a comfortable and friendly environment.

 Our team of board-certified and fellowship-trained surgeons, Dr. Stephen Weinstock, Dr. Robert Weinstock and Dr. Neel Desai, are all nationally recognized for their surgical skills and expertise in the field of ophthalmology.
 We are proud to train other surgeons in the latest techniques.

 People travel from all over the world to have our surgeons perform their cataract surgery.
 The Eye Institute of West is a leader in the country for number of cataract surgeries performed.